jegadeeshssra/CLI-PasswordManager/v2-STILL-IN-PROGRESS/Design-Decisions.md

 Forgot password
-- Use the uploaded recovery key to decrypt the DEK
+- Use the uploaded recovery key
+- decrypt the DEK
 - Get the new password
+- generate a new salt KEK
 - DELETE the old Login record from the DB(includes hash,KEK_salt,kdf_params)
 - Using the new master_password, generate KEK and encrypt the DEK and store it.